kjepo/ludvig/README.md

 # ludvig
 ludvig is a PHP class for creating JPEG/PNG composites with text and images.

+*Note:* an earlier version of Ludvig, which supported text input, is still available as `ludvig.php`.

-For instance, here is a very simple PHP script using Ludvig:
+Here is a very simple PHP script using Ludvig:
 ```
   require_once('ludvig-class.php');
   header('Content-Type: image/jpeg');